-Artemisia Gentileschi’s first known work, Susanna and the Elders, re-tells chapter 13 of the Book of Daniel — a popular theme in Renaissance and Baroque painting.
+Artemisia Gentileschi’s first known work, Susanna and the Elders, re-tells chapter 13 of the Book of Daniel, a popular theme in Renaissance and Baroque painting.
 In the story, a Hebrew girl Susanna is spied on while bathing by lecherous elders.
-These creeps then attempt to blackmail her for sex, and when she refuses she’s put on trial for their false claims.
-Susanna is eventially vindicated and the elders executed for their crime.
+The creeps attempt to blackmail her for sex, and when she refuses she’s put on trial for their false claims.
+Susanna is eventually vindicated and the elders executed for their crime.

-Sexual violence was already a theme for Gentileschi, and horrifyingly, just a year after painting this scene, Gentileschi herself was raped by her tutor, Agostino Tassi.
-Tassi would be put on trial for taking her viginity and for refusing to marry her after ‘stealing her virtue’ — he would be sentanced to a year in prison he would never serve.
+Sexual violence was already a theme for Gentileschi, and horrifyingly, a year after painting this scene, Gentileschi herself was raped by her tutor, Agostino Tassi.
+Tassi was put on trial for taking her virginity and refusing to marry her after ‘stealing her virtue’ and was sentenced to a year in prison he would never serve.
 Susanna eventually found justice, and Gentileschi did not.
-Her future work would depict justice in the most brutal fashion.
+Her future work was dedicated to depicting justice against violent men in the most brutal fashion.